vegaprotocol/documentation/versioned_docs/version-v0.50.2/releases/overview.md

 * [Vega core change log](https://github.com/vegaprotocol/vega/blob/release/v0.50.4/CHANGELOG.md#0504)

 ### Versions 0.50.3-0.49.8 combined | 2022-04-27
-This release was made available to validators on 27 April, 2022, who then released it to mainnet on 22 June, 2022.
+This release was shared with validators on 27 April, 2022.
+The validators released it to the mainnet network on 22 June, 2022.

 The primary focus of this and the next upcoming releases has been to complete the final remaining features, progress data-node improvements for scalability and to add test coverage and fix bugs.